-A film first written nearly ten years ago by Greenville, SC filmmaker Daljit Kalsi is now nearing completion and being submitted to fall film festivals across the Southeast.
+A film first written nearly ten years ago by Greenville, SC filmmaker Daljit Kalsi is now winning awards on the film festival circuit.

 Harvest Season follows Ed and Elsie Mason on the day the long-married couple receives the worst possible news: Elsie isn’t going to win her fight against cancer.